uglow/grunt-modular-project/README.md

 ## The "grunt-modular-project" task

+Example of a project using this plugin: [angular-form-library](https://github.com/uglow/angular-form-library)

 ###Key features###
 - Source code is structured into modules
 - No need for "global" folders - create a module called `global` instead